-Table 2-2-1 summarizes the past safe yield estimates for Lake Casitas.
-The most recent estimate of 20,540 AFY is currently used by Casitas for water supply planning.
-As part of this CWRP project, the Lake

-Casitas safe yield will be re-evaluated based on the hydrology of the recent drought, new operating rules for the Robles Diversion during severe dry years, and the potential effects of climate change.
+Table 2-1 summarizes the past safe yield estimates for Lake Casitas.
+The most recent estimate of 20,540 safe yield will be re-evaluated based on the hydrology of the recent drought, new operating rules for the Robles Diversion during severe dry years, and the potential effects of climate change.